Carbotriplura: Description

-Intepretation
+Interpretation

 Misinterpretations

 In its original description as a Bojophlebia nymph, several features were either misinterpreted or likely completely imagined.
 For example, while one antenna and one maxillary palp are preserved, these were interpreted as both antennae composed of nine segments.
 However the right appendage does not resemble a hexapod antenna at all, and only five segments are present within it.
 The comparison to syntonopterid nymphs made was also invalid, as the only such fossils are now classed as indeterminate hexapods.

 The paranotal lobes were also identified as wings or winglets, but since they lack veins or articulation this is impossible.
 Furthermore, while in all pterygote nymphs the wing buds face towards the tail, in Carbotriplura the lobes face outwards.
 Even if these were wing buds, the small size compared to the body would mean the fossil is of an early instar nymph, which does not match with its huge size (the resulting adult would almost certainly be much larger than even Meganeura).

 In its original description only four legs were mentioned, however traces of all six can be observed on the fossil.
 It was claimed to have a tibio-patellar suture like modern mayflies, however no separate patella nor trace of sutures is visible.
 The femora was also described as short, however its length is unclear as the basal parts are not preserved.

 The abdomen's lobes were interpreted as "leaflike, veined tracheal gills", but no traces of tracheae or articulation are seen either, with them extending along the entire abdominal segment unlike in modern mayflies.
 While members of Coxoplectoptera do have gills along the entire length of their abdominal segments, these are still articulated.
 Furthermore, these structures bend along with the body, unlike movable gills.
 The paracercus is said to be longer than the cerci, although both are broken at their ends and so their exact length is uncertain.